There are currently 4 comments and 0 photos online for this walk.

 Start point: 51.8411 lat, -1.2923 long

-From this stile follow the left-hand side of the field aiming for the post in the field next to the small pond.
-From the small pond walk straight across the field aiming for the right of Hampton Gay Church.
+From this stile follow the left-hand side of the field, aiming for the waypost in the field next to the small pond (note this pond may dry out after prolonged dry spells).
+From the small pond, walk straight ahead across the remainder of the field aiming for the right of Hampton Gay Church.
 As a pointer, there is a small wooden board you can see clearly, which stands next to the stile.

 |Hampton Gay Church to Old Iron Bridge|